 As pst-files are databases, they heavily rely on special hard disk operations to perform properly and with decent responds times.
 This is not possible when you connect to a pst-file over the network.
 When you do, it could lead to poor performance, corruption of data or even complete loss of your pst-file.
-Therefore, Microsoft officially has stated that this is an unsupported configuration.
+Therefore, Microsoft officially has stated that this is an unsupported configuration in basically any scenario.

-A good workaround that suits most is to keep the pst-file locally on the computer and use the Outlook Personal Folders Backup Addin to copy it to a network share where your centralized backup solution can pick it up.
+A good workaround that suits most is to keep the pst-file locally on the computer and regularly copy it to a network share where your centralized backup solution can pick it up.

 9. Use more than just rules to organize your mail